PLAN A PERFECT NORTHERN ITALY ITINERARY (7-14 DAYS)

 This itinerary doesn’t start with visiting Milan.
 While I understand the urge to visit the fashion capital, I can say that I was underwhelmed when I was there.
-Despite the fact that I was unimpressed on my first visit, I visited it a second time.
+Although I was unimpressed on my first visit, I visited it a second time.
 You know, give the place a second chance.

 I still did not like it that much.
-The cathedral and the shopping center, Emmanuel, is beautiful, but it doesn’t have many points of interests like other places in Italy (no offense, dear people from Milano, just my impressions after two visits).
+The cathedral and the shopping center, Emmanuel, are beautiful.
+Still, it doesn’t have many interests like other places in Italy (no offense, dear people from Milano, just my impressions after two visits).
 Find out more in this detailed post with things to do in Bergamo.